elastic/connectors/docs/RELEASING.md

 - Update the **BUILD** version ([example PR](https://github.com/elastic/connectors-python/pull/122)).
 Note that the Connectors project does not immediately bump to the next **PATCH** version.
 That won't happen until that patch release's FF date.

+## Releasing docker images

+To release the docker image, follow these steps:

+1. Make sure you're on the right tagged release commit, e.g. `v8.10.2.0`
+   - If no release tag exists yet, use the release branch, e.g. `8.10`
+2. Make sure the version in [VERSION](../connectors/VERSION) is correct
+3. Run `docker login -u <username> -p <password> docker.elastic.co` with credentials that allow for release
+4. Edit the [Makefile](../Makefile) to remove `-SNAPSHOT` from the `docker-build`, `docker-run` and `docker-push` steps
+5. Run `make docker-build`
+6. Run `make docker-run` to check that the docker image runs correctly
+    - If the image runs and complains about not finding elasticsearch on port 9200, that's okay -- this is enough to confirm the image works
+7. Run `make docker-push` to complete the release

 ## In-Between releases

 Sometimes, we need to release Connectors independently from Enterprise Search.
 For instance, if someone wants to use the project as an HTTP Service, and we have a bug fix we want them to have as soon as possible.